ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 [Back to top] (#top)

 <a name="snowplow-setup" />
-## 2. Integrating Snowplow Javascript tracking tags with OpenTag
+## 2. Integrating Snowplow JavaScript tracking tags with OpenTag

 Once you've got OpenTag implemented on your website, you're in position to setup the Snowplow tracking tags in OpenTag.